phpbb/quickinstall/README.md

 The QuickInstall CLI targets phpBB 3.2+ installer-based boards. phpBB 3.0/3.1 remain legacy-web-app territory and are not planned for the QuickInstall CLI.

+All fixture presets run through one phpBB-aware seeding runtime with shared manifests, reset behavior, generated-file tracking, and version compatibility.

 If you prefer a browser workflow, start the QuickInstall Dashboard UI:

 ```bash